n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 I moved the 8 samples that are ready for derivitization into the rack in the hood.
 Did not end up dericitizing today.

+## 2023-08-18
+Changed the reaction column on the GC and started the long pre-oxidation cycle.